China

 For eligible meat and poultry products, the storage and transportation will be under suitable temperature maintaining the core temperature (inside temperature) of the frozen meat or poultry product no higher than -18°C/-0.4°F and chilled meat and poultry between 0°C/32°F and 4°C/39.2°F.

-- The number of the ocean vessel container or air cargo container/flight number (if container number is not available).
+The number of the ocean vessel container or air cargo container/flight number (if container number is not available).

-- The number of the shipper's commercial seal (not a USDA seal) applied to the container.
+The number of the shipper's commercial seal (not a USDA seal) applied to the container.

 - Influenza A/H1N1 is a disease that is included in United States animal disease surveillance activities.

-- The pork meat and/or meat products were derived from pigs which were determined to be healthy on official ante-mortem (pre-slaughter) inspection, with no clinical signs of systemic disease, including A/H1N1.
+- The pork meat and/or meat products were derived from pigs which were determined to be healthy on official ante-mortem (pre-slaughter) inspection, with no clinical signs of systemic disease, including Influenza A/H1N1.

-- Pork meat and meat products will not be a source of A/H1N1 infection when they have been handled as required by USDA regulations which are compatible with good hygienic practices recommended by the WHO, FAO, Codex Alimentarius, and the OIE.
+- Pork meat and meat products will not be a source of Influenza A/H1N1 infection when they have been handled as required by USDA regulations which are compatible with good hygienic practices recommended by the WHO, FAO, Codex Alimentarius, and the OIE.

-- This consignment of pork products was either derived from a lot of animals tested for ractopamine residues, or is derived from an animal produced under USDA’s Never Fed Beta-agonist Program.
+- This consignment of pork products was either derived from a lot of animals tested for ractopamine residues or is derived from an animal produced under USDA’s Never Fed Beta-Agonist Program.

 - Influenza A/H1N1 is a disease that is included in United States animal disease surveillance activities.

-- The pork meat and/or meat products were derived from pigs which were determined to be healthy on official ante-mortem (pre-slaughter) inspection, with no clinical signs of systemic disease, including A/H1N1.
+- The pork meat and/or meat products were derived from pigs which were determined to be healthy on official ante-mortem (pre-slaughter) inspection, with no clinical signs of systemic disease, including Influenza A/H1N1.

-- Pork meat and meat products will not be a source of A/H1N1 infection when they have been handled as required by USDA regulations which are compatible with good hygienic practices recommended by the WHO, FAO, Codex Alimentarius, and the OIE.
+- Pork meat and meat products will not be a source of Influenza A/H1N1 infection when they have been handled as required by USDA regulations which are compatible with good hygienic practices recommended by the WHO, FAO, Codex Alimentarius, and the OIE.

 - Sheep and Lamp Casings:

-- For U.S. origin casings, obtain FSIS Form 9060-7 (08/26/2011) - "Animal Casings Export Certificate for countries requiring Ante-mortem, Post-Mortem, and Fit for Human Food Statements."
+- For U.S. origin casings, obtain FSIS Form 9060-7 (08/26/2011): Animal Casings Export Certificate for Countries Requiring Ante-mortem, Post-mortem, and Fit for Human Food Statements.

-- For imported casings, obtain FSIS form 9060-18 (08/25/2011) - "Animal Casings Export Certificate for Countries Requiring Ante-mortem, Post-mortem, and Sound and Clean Statements."
+- For imported casings, obtain FSIS form 9060-18 (08/25/2011): Animal Casings Export Certificate for Countries Requiring Ante-mortem, Post-mortem, and Sound and Clean Statements.

 "The meat and/or meat products described herein were processed under sanitary conditions in accordance with laws and regulations of the United States.
 The laws and regulations of the United States have been deemed to be equivalent to the inspection laws of Japan." - For pork only, also include the following statement: